RasmussenLab/vamb/wishlist.md

 Here's a short wish list for improvements to Vamb we haven't had time for:

+__Implement importance sampling in the VAE__
+Idea from this paper: https://arxiv.org/abs/1509.00519 The general idea is that the CE/SSE losses are only calculated from a single sample of the latent distribution.
+This creates unavoidable sampling error, which can be reduced by sampling multiple values and taking an average of the CE/SSE loss.

+Maybe try with 5 samples in the beginning, and see how it performs.

 __Implement better user control of multithreading__

 Vamb uses multiple threads/processes.
 Sadly, at the moment, there is no good way for the user to control the number of used threads - and this is harder to implement than one would think.